 - Bryn Mawr College, Haverford College, Swarthmore College;

 - Portland State University;

 All at-large applicants (those who have not participated in a Domestic Flagship Program, see below) please contact Program Officer Sydney Stotter at email@example.com for further details on applying.

 Applicants can be U.S. citizens, nationals, and legal residents.
 However, an applicant must be a U.S. citizen to be eligible for government financial support.

-The application deadline for the Capstone Year 2018-2019 is January 10, 2018 2 PM Eastern Standard Time.
+Applications will go online in mid-October.
+The application deadline for the Capstone Year 2020-2021 is January 9, 2020 at 2 PM Eastern Standard Time.
 By this date, we must receive your online application and transcripts.
-Recommenders must submit their online reference forms also by January 10, 2018 Eastern Standard Time.
+Recommenders must submit their online reference forms also by January 9, 2020 at 2 PM Eastern Standard Time.

 The Russian Overseas Flagship Program accepts two categories of applicants:

 Undergraduate students: Students who are enrolled in one of the Domestic Flagship programs, have reached the required proficiency level in Russian, and have completed at least 6 weeks of study abroad in a Russian-speaking country are eligible for admission to the Overseas Program, upon recommendation of the Russian Overseas Flagship Project Directors.